Ashtanga (eight limbs of yoga): 7. Dhyāna

 Dhyana (Sanskrit: ध्यान) literally means "contemplation, reflection" and "profound, abstract meditation".

 Dhyana is contemplating, reflecting on whatever Dharana has focused on.
 If in the sixth limb of yoga one focused on a personal deity, Dhyana is its contemplation.
 If the concentration was on one object, Dhyana is non-judgmental, non-presumptuous observation of that object.
 If the focus was on a concept/idea, Dhyana is contemplating that concept/idea in all its aspects, forms and consequences.
 Dhyana is uninterrupted train of thought, current of cognition, flow of awareness.

 Dhyana is integrally related to Dharana, one leads to other.
 Dharana is a state of mind, Dhyana the process of mind.
 Dhyana is distinct from Dharana in that the meditator becomes actively engaged with its focus.
 Patanjali defines contemplation (Dhyana) as the mind process, where the mind is fixed on something, and then there is "a course of uniform modification of knowledge".
 Adi Shankara, in his commentary on Yoga Sutras, distinguishes Dhyana from Dharana, by explaining Dhyana as the yoga state when there is only the "stream of continuous thought about the object, uninterrupted by other thoughts of different kind for the same object"; Dharana, states Shankara, is focussed on one object, but aware of its many aspects and ideas about the same object.
-Shankara gives the example of a yogin in a state of dharana on morning sun may be aware of its brilliance, color and orbit; the yogin in dhyana state contemplates on sun's orbit alone for example, without being interrupted by its color, brilliance or other related ideas.
+Shankara gives the example of a yogin in a state of dharana on the morning Sun may be aware of its brilliance, color and orbit; the yogin in dhyana state contemplates on Sun's orbit alone for example, without being interrupted by its color, brilliance or other related ideas.